Revealing the Hidden Reality of Information through

 Integration of Artificial Intelligence with Fractional Calculus is a powerful combination and a necessary step in the evolution of AI.
 Any data or signal with structure can be learned by Artificial Intelligence.
 In order to best manipulate and filter that data structure, AI requires access to the most advanced mathematical algorithms.
 In other words, AI requires access to fractional calculus.
 Combining machine learning and fractional calculus, AI can quickly fine tune fractional calculus equations to arrive at digital signal processing solutions faster with greater accuracy than AI using traditional mathematics.
 Additionally, a Fractional Calculus approach to AI will provide greater stability and performance under strong perturbations, is more flexible and better able to adapt to dynamic properties of an environment, and has more effective damping characteristics leading to faster recovery with greater accuracy from disturbances.

-AI is currently limited in that there are no fractional calculus toolboxes or algorithmic libraries available for machine learning to directly integrate the power of fractional calculus. sNRL is working to change this limitation by developing Fractional Calculus toolbox libraries tailored for machine-learning and deep-learning applications merging Artificial Intelligence with advanced digital signal processing across a variety of fields-of-use within current and future technologies.
+AI is currently limited in that there are no fractional calculus toolboxes or algorithmic libraries available for machine learning to directly integrate the power of fractional calculus. sNRL is working to change this limitation by developing agent-based Fractional Calculus toolbox libraries tailored for machine-learning and deep-learning applications merging Artificial Intelligence with advanced digital signal processing across a variety of fields-of-use within current and future technologies.

 The deep learning and AI market is experiencing exponential growth, with organizations across industries adopting these technologies for improved decision-making, automation, and optimization.
 However, current algorithms have limitations in capturing long-range dependencies and accurately modeling complex systems.
 This is where fractional calculus provides a significant advantage, enabling more precise modeling and enhanced performance.
 Our target market includes AI developers, data scientists, research institutions, and companies looking to harness the full potential of deep learning and FC-AI.